What is the Award Program for Small Government Cash Basis Reports?

 How does the program work?

 Governments that participate in the Cash Basis Award Program will have a grade assigned to each section of their report and receive a list of specific comments and suggestions for improvement.
 If a government's report substantially meets the program’s criteria, the participating government also will receive public recognition of its achievement, along with a plaque and a press release.
 Public recognition includes having the name of the government appear on a list of

 award-winning reports maintained on the GFOA's website.
 Moreover, first-time award winners will be announced in the GFOA e-Newsletter.

 Which governments qualify to participate in the program?

-$25 million or less in revenues for the primary government in its government-wide financial statements (either for the current year or the average of the five most recent years) is eligible to participate in the program, unless it is required to prepare a GAAP financial report or has done so at any time in the most recent five years.
+$25 million or less in revenues (primary government) for either the current year or the average of the five most recent years is eligible to participate, unless it is required to prepare a GAAP financial report or has done so at any time in the most recent five years.

 If you have any questions, please e-mail firstname.lastname@example.org.